splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 Dashboard mirrors and permissions
 ------------------------------------------------------------

 Dashboard mirrors can only inherit permissions from the dashboard group where they are saved to.
-Therefore, when you create a new dashboard mirror, teams and users with read and/or write permissions on the dashboard group will have the same permissions on all mirrors.
+Therefore, when you create a new dashboard mirror, teams and users with read or write permissions on the dashboard group will have the same permissions on all mirrors.

 The following table shows the prerequisites you need to do dashboard mirror actions.